mstksg/inCode/copy/entries/typed-sm-lc-1.md

 series: "Extreme Haskell: Typed Expression EDSLs"
 tags: functional programming, dependent types, haskell, singletons, types
 create-time: 2026/02/07 12:30:55
+date: 2026/07/07 10:11:34
 identifier: typed-sm-lc-1
 slug: extreme-haskell-typed-expression-edsls-1
 ---

-I always say, inside every Haskeller there are two wolves, living on opposite ends of the Haskell Fancy Code Spectrum (HFCS).
+I always say, inside every Haskeller there are two wolves, living on opposite ends of the Haskell Fancy Code Spectrum.
 Are you going to write "simple Haskell", using basic GHC 2010 tools and writing universal Haskell that every introductory course offers, trying to keep the code as immediately understandable and accessible?
 Or are you going to pile in all of the Haskell type system and evaluation tricks you can find and turn on all the extensions, and go full fancy?